+Algos will initially enter circulation via a sequence of periodic Dutch Auctions.
 A core tenet of the borderless economy is fairness.
-We believe that the market should determine the price of an algo rather than us.
-We find the Dutch Auction mechanism achieves this fairness for two main reasons.
-First, because at every auction everyone who buys an algo, buys it at the same price.
-And second, because the market determines that price.
-Algos will initially enter circulation via a sequence of periodic Dutch Auctions.
+We believe that the market should determine the price of an Algo rather than us.
+The Dutch Auction mechanism achieves this fairness for two main reasons.
+First, at every auction everyone who buys an Algo buys it at the same price.
+Second, the market determines that price.

 2) Participants: Users come in and bid during this auction by specifying how much money (in USD) they are willing to spend at that auction.

 The amount of money that all of these users are willing to spend are collectively referred to as commitments.

 3) Arriving at a Fair Price: As the price drops, users commit money, the number of Algos that are surely sold at the auction increases, and the number of remaining Algos drops.

 4) Demand: The number of Algos demanded at any given time is given by